-Operational risks are monitored by an integrated reporting system, which provides Management with support information for the management and/or mitigation of the operational risk.
+Operational risks are monitored by an integrated reporting system, which provides management with support information for the management and/or mitigation of the operational risk.

-In order to support the operational risk management process on a continuous basis, a structured training programme was fully implemented for employees actively involved in this process.
+In order to support the operational risk management process on a continuous basis, a structured training programme was implemented for employees actively involved in this process.

-The Group activated a traditional operational risk transfer policy (to protect against offences such as employee disloyalty, theft and theft damage, cash and valuables in transit losses, computer fraud, forgery, earthquake and fire, and third-party liability), which contributes to mitigating exposure to operational risk.
-In order to allow optimum use of the available operational risk transfer tools and to take advantage of the capital benefits, pursuant to applicable regulations the Group stipulated an innovative insurance coverage policy known as Operational Risk Insurance Programme, which offers additional coverage to traditional policies, significantly increasing the limit of liability, transferring the risk of significant operational losses to the insurance market.
+The Group activated a traditional operational risk transfer policy (to protect against offences such as employee disloyalty, theft and theft damage, cash and valuables in transit losses, computer fraud, forgery, cyber, earthquake and fire, and third-party liability), which contributes to mitigating exposure to operational risk.
+At the end of June 2013, in order to allow optimum use of the available operational risk transfer tools and to take advantage of the capital benefits, pursuant to applicable regulations the Group stipulated an insurance coverage policy named Operational Risk Insurance Programme, which offers additional coverage to traditional policies, significantly increasing the limit of liability, transferring the risk of significant operational losses to the insurance market.

 The internal model's insurance mitigation component was approved by the Bank of Italy in June 2013 with immediate effect of its benefits on operations and on the capital requirements.